-A classic matrix organization usually consists of the specialist departments (the lines) and a project organization in which interdisciplinary collaboration is carried out in many parallel projects.
+A classic matrix organization usually consists of the specialist departments (the lines or “silos”) and a project organization in which interdisciplinary collaboration is carried out in many parallel projects.
 Each employee usually works in several projects at the same time.
 In large companies there is sometimes a third dimension, which divides the line organization into an international and a location-based line with the corresponding additional superiors (sometimes referred to as “dotted line”).

 In today’s world of work, this “serving several masters” is often a problem, since most of the work is done in the projects, but the project managers are often less empowered and in the event of a conflict, the line managers usually prevail.
-This is reinforced by the large number of line managers in the interdisciplinary project team, who are mostly driven by different goals, local efficiencies and act in different directions.
+This is reinforced by the large number of line managers in the interdisciplinary project team, who are mostly driven by different goals, local efficiencies and therefore acting in different directions.

-Teams that work together on the same products organize themselves in a cluster, similar to the “Agile Release Train”, the “Value Stream” or the “Program Level” in other agile frameworks.
+Teams that work together on the same products or product groups organize themselves in a cluster, similar to the “Agile Release Train”, the “Value Stream” or the “Program Level” in other agile frameworks.
 The overall organization consists of several Clusters that are responsible for different product areas.
 This creates clear priorities as well as a high degree of coherence between the goals and responsibility of the teams in the cluster.

 Continue reading?
 How to implement P4 (An agile Journey).